-I was searching Amazon for small motors when it occured to me that I could use a Hexbug instead, which has the big advantage of no wires, but still vibrates brilliantly.
+I was searching for small motors for a STEM project when it occurred to me that I could use a Hexbug instead, which has the big advantage of no wires whilst still vibrating brilliantly.

 I’ve got lots of ideas for fun things we can make, but first up are these spinning pens.